fgmacedo/python-statemachine/docs/actions.md

 ## Other callbacks

-In addition to {ref}`actions`, you can specify {ref}`validators-and-guards` that are checked before an transition is started.
+In addition to {ref}`actions`, you can specify {ref}`validators and guards` that are checked before a transition is started.
 They are meant to stop a transition to occur.

 ```{seealso}
 See {ref}`guards` and {ref}`validators`.